johnbywater/quantdsl/README.md

 }
 ```

-With the above example American option source code in a file called `myamerican.quantdsl` and the above market calibration parameters in a file called `mycalibration.json`, the following `quant-dsl.py` shell command will evaluate that expression with those calibration parameters (albeit under the default one-factor model of market dynamics).
+With the above example American option source code in a file called `myamerican.quantdsl` and the above market calibration parameters in a file called `mycalibration.json`, the following `quant-dsl.py` shell command will evaluate that American option with those market calibration parameters under the default one-factor model of market dynamics.

 ```
 $ quant-dsl.py --calibration=mycalibration.json --num-paths=50000  myamerican.quantdsl